containerbuildsystem/cachi2/CONTRIBUTING.md

 * If retrying is a possible solution, suggest retrying and where to look for help if the issue persists

 The error classes aim to encourage these guidelines.
 See the [errors.py](cachi2/core/errors.py) module.

+### Comment guidelines

+In general, consider adding comments to the code whenever there exists any context which is not obvious from the code alone.
+When writing a comment do not repeat how a piece of code works, do explain why this is needed.

+If your code was inspired by any third-party sources, consider adding a comment with a link to these sources.

 ### Test guidelines